 Mr. Green writes regularly about outsourcing, e-commerce, intellectual property, and technology matters.

 Mr. Green has been listed in The Best Lawyers in America in the area of Technology Law since 2007.
+Best Lawyers is published by Best Lawyers in partnership with US News and World Report.
+Click here for their methodology.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Mr. Green served in the United States Marine Corps from 1987-1991.